-The location of this land at the confluence of the A38/M5 and A419 corridors, and relative proximity to Stroud/Stonehouse, Cam/Dursley and Gloucester presents an opportunity to achieve a mixed use development in a sustainable and highly accessible location (including by public transport).
+The location of this land at the confluence of the A38/M5 and A419 corridors, and relative proximity to Stroud/Stonehouse, Cam/Dursley and Gloucester presents an opportunity to achieve a mixed use development in a sustainable highly accessible (including by public transport) location.

-A draft indicative masterplan has been prepared which identifies how approximately 2,250 new homes along with employment land, a local centre, sports/recreation facilities and a primary school, landscaping and open space could be accommodated.
+Survey and assessment work is ongoing and an emerging concept plan has been prepared which identifies how approximately 2,250 new homes along with employment land, a local centre, sports/recreation facilities and two primary schools, landscaping and open space could be accommodated.

-The draft indicative masterplan shows a mixed housing and employment development together with social and community infrastructure.
+The emerging concept plan shows a mixed housing and employment development together with social and community infrastructure.
 The ridge and eastern parkland area and existing woodland has informed the disposition of green infrastructure which also serves to minimise landscape impacts and buffer the employment land.